tangalbert919/tangalbert919.github.io/new-requirements.md

 Site-wide:
   * Move navigation links to the right and make them smaller
+    * On mobile, place those links in a dropdown menu (also on right)
   * Remove button color change when hovered over
   * Navigation bar should retract when scrolling down
-  * Drop references to old website and delete old website
+  * Drop references to and delete old website layout
-    * Move old website to separate branch
+    * Move old website layout to separate branch
-  * Add footer
+  * Footer:
     * Include contact information
     * Don't add a copyright
+  * Layout:
+    * On desktop, there should be two columns at most
+    * On mobile, only one column is allowed

 Blog:
   * Add pictures to all new posts
-  * Posts should be arranged in a grid, with 2 or 3 posts on each row
+  * Posts should be arranged in a grid-like fashion, with at least two posts on each row
-  * Make sure it looks good on mobile
+    * On mobile, this requirement shall not apply
+  * All hyperlinks should not be blue and have an underline
+  * For each entry, the whole thing must be clickable (including the picture and description, not just the title of the post)

 Projects:
   * Mention that the page may not be updated regularly
   * Projects should be arranged in a grid, with two projects on each row
+    * On mobile, this requirement shall not apply
   * Each one must have a description of some kind

 Home page:
-  * Maybe showcase a few projects and blog posts
+  * This should showcase some projects and blog posts
   * On desktop, have two columns to showcase a blog post and a project
     * The blog post column will contain the most recent post and take up 70% of space
     * The project column will contain one project and take up 30% of space
+  * On mobile, the following layout shall apply:
+    * Blog posts are mentioned first, but only a few are showcased
+    * Projects are below blog posts
   * Keep it concise and minimize text wherever possible

 About: